steharr/ms1-portfolio-steharr/README.md

 This option is available in the **Contact** page instructions.

 **V10 - "In order to offer an interview to the site owner I want to be always easily within a click's reach of getting in contact"**
 This is satisfied by the fact that the site navbar is fixed to the top of the viewport at all times.
 The viewer can quickly navigate to the **Contact** page at any stage while viewing the site.
-The landing page also includes a quicklink to the contact page to allow even faster access tahn using the navbar.
+The landing page also includes a quicklink to the contact page to allow even faster access than using the navbar.

 ***

-## Version Control
+## Version Control & Deployment
-## Deployment
+* To begin the project I created a remote repository on Github

+* I then created a local repository using Git:

+   1. I created a directory on my computer called **ms1-portfolio-steharr**
+   2. I opened the directory using VS code and started a terminal
+   3. I added a README to the file using the command `git add README.md`
+   4. I initialized the directory as a Git repository using the command `git init`

+* I linked my local repository to the remote repository:

 The website has been deployed using Github pages.
 In order to do this I followed the steps given in the GitHub docs page on [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site):

 1. In the repository, select **Settings**